International Freight Forwarding

 People work with people they like.
 Freight forwarding is a service industry and as such the freight forwarder you chose should be pleasant to deal with, knowledgable and a good communicator.
-Depending on the complexity of the regulations in the country you are trading, with you will be relying on your freight forwarder for a lot of information.
-So choosing someone who is easy to speak to will make the experience a lot more pleasureable.
+Depending on the complexity of the regulations in the country you are trading, with you will be relying on your international freight forwarding company for a lot of information.
+So choosing someone who is easy to speak to will make the experience a lot more pleasurable.

 2) Worldwide network of overseas partners.

 A good freight forwarder will have a carefully chosen network of similarly minded freight forwarders they work with as a partner or on an agency basis.
 This allows your freight forwarder the expertise and the best local knowledge to help you through the maze of customs formalities in foreign countries.
 You or your overseas customer may be able to obtain relief from import duties if the correct forms are completed and submitted to the local customs office and a good freight forwarding company will know this.

 3) Value for money

 When we say "value for money" we don't mean the cheapest.
 Like most things in life with an international freight forwarding firm you get what you pay for - cheapest isn't necessarily best!
 With sea and airfreight shipping there are a lot of elements that make up the final quote.
 A good freight forwarder will advise you of ALL costs.
 You should question any quotation you might receive that is substantially cheaper as there may be limited availability or elements of the costs may have been omitted.
 With a most shipments, the price normally indicates the speed of service, the quicker you require the goods the more expensive the freight cost will be.